COMBINE-lab/alevin-fry/docs/source/quant.rst

 quant
 =====

-The ``quant'' command takes a collated RAD file and performs feature (e.g. gene) quantification, outputting a sparse matrix of de-duplicated counts as well as a list of labels for the rows and columns.
+The ``quant`` command takes a collated RAD file and performs feature (e.g. gene) quantification, outputting a sparse matrix of de-duplicated counts as well as a list of labels for the rows and columns.
 The ``quant`` command takes an input directory containing the collated RAD file, a transcript-to-gene map, an output directory where the results will be written and a "resolution strategy" (described below).
 Quantification is